-Buying your first home can be both exciting and a little scary.
+Buying a home can be both exciting and a little scary, and you will most likely have a lot of questions about how to buy your first home.
 While the various steps involved may seem daunting at first, adding structure to your process can help you avoid feeling overwhelmed.
-And the end result—a home of your own—will almost certainly make it all worthwhile.
+Plus, learning about financing options like a first time home buyer loan might help you with your purchase.

 If you take it one step at a time, finding and buying your first home can be a smooth, even enjoyable, process.
 Follow these five steps to avoid unnecessary hassles as you look to purchase your ideal home.

 Before you start looking at houses or talking to real estate professionals, prepare yourself financially for the home-buying process.
-First, figure out how much house you can realistically afford so you only consider homes within your budget.
+Figure out how much house you can realistically afford so you only consider homes within your budget.
 Many financial planners recommend paying no more than 30 percent of your monthly income for housing.
-Determine what percentage of your income you feel comfortable committing to housing, then use a mortgage calculator to figure out what price range will work for you.
+Using a mortgage calculator can help.

 When you have a price range in mind, make a list of “must-have” and “nice-to-have” features and amenities for your home.
 You may not find a place with everything you want, but hopefully you can find one that meets all your requirements and some of the items on your “nice-to-have” list.

 Narrow down your home choices by viewing photos and home information online.
 When you have a list of homes that fit the bill, visit them in person—and be sure to take notes and photos so you’ll remember what you’ve seen.
 When you think you’ve found the home you want, check out the neighborhood at various times of day and night to make sure it’s an area where you want to live.